 The Kent and Medway Medical School is proud to offer an inclusive academic experience.
 Our aim is to offer all our students a fair and enjoyable learning experience, regardless of disability or difference.

 We are disclosure-positive and encourage you to disclose a disability or mental health issue as early as possible so we can support and advise you if you are facing (or potentially facing) barriers whilst you are studying at university or out on placement.
 There are three key points in your registration process when you can disclose a disability or mental health issue to us:

 - UCAS form – UCAS is the Universities and Colleges Admission Service and you will complete a UCAS application form as part of your university application process

 - Occupational health questionnaire – you will complete this questionnaire as part of your occupational health clearance process

-- KMMS Student Services registration form – you will complete this registration form when you are registering with the Student Support team at either University of Kent or Canterbury Christ Church University.
+- Kent Student Support and Wellbeing registration form – you will complete this registration form when you are registering with the Student Support team at the University of Kent

 If you disclose a disability, SpLD or mental health issue on your UCAS application, you will receive contact from us, with further instructions on how to access the relevant services.
 At that stage, you will be invited to register for student support and to send in any evidence regarding your diagnosis and/or the support you may require.